-The goal of treatment of heart attack is early diagnosis and to open up the blocked artery quickly and effectively to minimise the extent of damage to the heart muscle.
-Currently, there are two treatment options to unblock the artery.
-The fastest way to treat heart attack is to give a powerful blood thinning medication (thrombolytic agents) to dissolve the clot and therefore unblock the artery.
-Any qualified physician can give this immediately upon diagnosis of heart attack.
-However, it is only effective in slightly more than 50% in opening the blocked artery and may cause serious bleeding complications from other areas, including the brain.
+An early diagnosis is crucial to the treatment of a heart attack as it allows interventional cardiologists to open up the blocked artery quickly and effectively to minimise the extent of damage to the heart muscle.
+Currently, there are two treatment options to remove the blockage in the artery.
+The fastest way to treat a heart attack is to give a powerful blood-thinning medication (thrombolytic agents) to dissolve the clot and therefore remove the blockage in the artery.
+Any qualified physician can administer this immediately upon diagnosis of a heart attack.
+However, it is only effective in slightly more than 50% of the patients and may cause serious bleeding complications in other areas, including the brain.

 Subscribe to our mailing list to get the updates to your email inbox...